-If approved, these changes will allow for the quick development of disease-resistant, drought-resistant or high-yielding crops.
+If approved, these changes will allow for the quick development of disease-resistant, drought-resistant or high-yielding genetically engineered crops.

 There are also several crops currently being tested in Australia.
 For a full list of what GM plants are approved in Australia, check out the OGTR website.
 Here you can see a map of where in Australia different GM crops are being tested.
-If you have something to say, you can even send your comments to the OGTR.
+If you have something to say about genetically modified foods, you can even send your comments to the OGTR.